This Smoked Bacon Macaroni and Cheese is a delicious recipe filled with 4 kinds of cheese and loaded with smoked bacon.

 - Preheat oven to 350 degrees F. Then, spray a 9 x 13 inch casserole dish with non-stick spray.
 Set aside.

 - Next, bring a large pot of water to a boil, add salt then pasta.
-Cook for one minute less than the package recommends.
-Drain.
+Cook pasta for one minute less than the package recommends.
+Al dente pasta is perfect for mac n cheese.
+Drain cooked macaroni.

 - Melt butter in a saucepan then add cooked noodles and cheeses, making sure to reserve some for later as it states in the full directions in the recipe card.